 Kenan-Flagler students play an active role on the UNC campus, participating in more than 40 clubs as well as five student-led advisory boards.
 These groups range from clubs focused on careers paths such as consulting and private equity to affinity-based clubs like Carolina Women in Business or the Alliance of Minority Business Students.
 There are also a number of athletic clubs focused on sports like basketball or running.
 In addition to offering resources on career opportunities and professional development, Kenan-Flagler’s clubs regularly pair with companies to organize other events.
 For instance, the Consulting Club organizes career treks to Atlanta to visit companies including Deloitte, BCG, and Bain.

 Kenan-Flagler hosts a variety of conferences each year on areas ranging from real estate to diversity.
-Since 2010, for example, the school has hosted their own annual healthcare conference, which has focused on innovation, analytics and most recently, rising costs The most recent real estate conference in 2019 featured Harlan Crow, Chairman of Crow Holdings, as the keynote speaker.
+Since 2010, for example, the school has hosted their own annual healthcare conference, which has focused on innovation, analytics and most recently, rising costs.
+The most recent real estate conference in 2022 featured Willy Walker, Chairman of Walker Dunlop, as the keynote speaker.
 The school has also founded a number of business competitions, including the Venture Capital Investment Competition, the Alpha Challenge, the UNC Kenan-Flagler Real Estate Development Challenge, the UNC Kenan-Flagler Marketing Case Challenge, and the Invest for Impact Competition.

 Nearly all classes at Kenan-Flagler take place in the McColl Building, located on the south end of the University of Carolina, Chapel Hill campus.
 Along with 18 classrooms, a 500-seat auditorium, a café and a computer lab, the building also houses classes for the evening MBA for Executives program.
 The weekend MBA for Executives program, meanwhile, primarily takes places in the Paul J. Rizzo Conference Center, located approximately three miles from the school.
 While there are housing options available on campus for full-time MBA students, those can be difficult to secure, so most students live in one of 10 apartment complexes near the school.